How to Find Success After a Career Break

 - Be sure to explain that you are looking to sharpen your skills and get current experience and references.

-Career experts also suggest contacting your alumni career services office, as employers often look to universities for interns—and some may consider older workers as well.
+Career experts also suggest contacting your alumni career planning and development office, as employers often look to universities for interns—and some may consider older workers as well.

 How an Online Education Can Help